-Two local artists begin the second edition of the 'Jersey Markets Residency' this month
+Two local artists take part in the 2026 'Jersey Markets Residency'

 Jersey Markets Residency 2026 artists.
 Left Connor Daly, right Oliver Le Gresley pictured at the Fish Market.

-The opportunity includes exclusive use of a large unit in the Beresford Street Fish Market for a period of 12 weeks with the studio open at least 3 days a week for the public to view the artistic process of the artworks as they take shape.
+The opportunity included exclusive use of a large unit in the Beresford Street Fish Market for a period of 12 weeks where the studio opened for three days a week where the public could view the artistic process of the artworks as they took shape.

-Connor Daly describes his project, titled ‘Islanders’, as a visual mapping of the market traders and their shared history, celebrating a continuing lineage of experience and a deeply human process: the passing of knowledge and skills down through generations, and the continuation of an important local cultural institution.
-Connor is setting up a photo studio in the Fish Market unit where, over the next 12 weeks, he will be creating portraits of traders across the Markets.
-This will result in an ongoing, evolving series of exhibitions along the long wall of the Fish Market (currently showcasing murals from ArtHouse Jersey’s 2018 Skipton Open Studios).
+Connor Daly described his project, titled ‘Islanders’, as a visual mapping of the market traders and their shared history, celebrating a continuing lineage of experience and a deeply human process: the passing of knowledge and skills down through generations, and the continuation of an important local cultural institution.
+Connor is set up a photo studio in the Fish Market unit where he created portraits of traders across the Markets.
+This resulted in an ongoing, evolving series of exhibitions along the long wall of the Fish Market.

-The first gallery of portraits by Connor Daly will be on display in the Fish Market from the afternoon of Friday 13 February and “Hanging On” by Oliver Le Gresley will be installed by early April.
+The rotating gallery of portraits by Connor Daly has been on display in the Fish Market since February and ‘Hanging On’ by Oliver Le Gresley will be officially welcomed to the Central Market on Wednesday 15 April at 6.30pm.

 Artist Connor Daly said: “I am thrilled that I have been selected as the artist for this year's Jersey Markets Artist Residency.
 ArtHouse Jersey have continually supported my practice and have shown great belief in my work, which is humbling and encouraging to me.
 For the duration of the residency, I will be photographing the Market traders in a series of static studio portraits.
 I will be based in a studio in the fish market, where traders will be photographed.
 Visitors are welcome to drop in when I am at the studio, where they can see how a photographic project is developed from an initial sketch into a fully fledged series of work.”